Dictionary » Adverbs » Vigorously – Meaning, Definition, Synonyms and Antonyms

 • She scrubbed the kitchen floor vigorously to remove the stubborn stain.

-• The team worked vigorously to meet the project deadline.
+• The team worked vigorously to meet the project deadline, even after the schedule changed.

-• He argued his case vigorously during the debate, impressing the judges with his passion.
+• He argued his case vigorously in the meeting, backing each point with evidence.

 Vigorously Synonyms